tillski791234/KupkaProd-Cinema-Pipeline/README.md

 # KupkaProd Cinema Pipeline

+This fork includes:
+- webui for headless servers (see readme)
+- external API call instead of Ollama (configurable), but keep on Gemma4 26b (best for this)
+- cleaning paths for linux/general purpose, too much win pinning
+- cleaning out these damned text captions and subtitles ;-) (ZiT got the whole prompt with direct speech and did captions for this)
+- bugfixes

+Thanks a lot to Matticusnicholas - I have a lot of fun with this!
+Great work!

 **Powered by LTX 2.3**

 An autonomous AI movie studio that turns a text prompt or screenplay into a fully produced video — entirely local, no cloud, no subscriptions.